JagadeeshBathula/LTspice/CMOS XNOR/README.md

 Set it to DC = 2V

-Label it VDD and connect it to PMOS drains.
+Label it VDD and connect it to PMOS source.

 🟩 Step 6: Ground the Circuit